-Millie’s looks and feels like nothing else in Silver Lake.
-Its neighbors are a luxury clothing store, a day spa, and an exercise studio for people who don’t want to sweat, but Millie’s definitely hasn’t been updated since 1934.
-The space is mostly sidewalk cafe plus a few indoor tables, and is full of people wearing sweats - you’ll see groups of friends recovering from rough nights, couples venturing out for food, and plenty of others reading and working.
-All this on any day of the week, at any time.
+Millie’s Cafe looks and feels like nothing else in Silver Lake.
+Its neighbors are a luxury clothing store, a day spa, and an exercise studio for people who don’t want to sweat, yet Millie’s definitely hasn’t been updated since 1934.
+Their “dining room” is mostly a sidewalk cafe plus a few indoor tables, and everyone here is likely wearing sweats.
+You’ll see groups of friends recovering from rough nights out, couples cozied up, and plenty of regulars just reading a book.
+All of this on any day of the week, at any time.
 Millie’s is consistently busy, but it never turns into a scene.

 This is a giant plate of eggs, cheese, cajun-spiced turkey sausage, and guacamole, with rosemary potatoes on the side.
 It’s our favorite thing here, although probably not spicy enough to warrant using the Devil in the title.
 We’d maybe go for Recently-Promoted Demon’s Mess.
 (Promoted because it made a very good breakfast.)

 Little mountains of crab smothered with hollandaise.
 Unlike the Alps, these are not the prettiest mountains to look at.
 But also unlike the Alps, they taste incredible.

 Millie’s does a straight chilaquiles plate, but you should take this opportunity to order the chilaquiles benedict.
 The beef is tender and rich, and also we will take that green chili hollandaise in IV form, please.